-Date Action By or With Whom Taken M § ED Interval 1 Tue May 9 Recommended day to provide official statement of elected officer (SOS Form 10-3) and oath of office (SOS Form 10-2) to candidates who appear to have won or may win.
-Note: Provided for information; they must be signed after the canvass.
-City Secretary 11.20 11.21 +3 May 9 - Mon May 15 Period during which EVBB may meet to count ballots received from outside the U.S. if the early voting clerk certifies that all ballots mailed from outside the U.S. have been received.
-Early Voting Ballot Board 11.02 +3 thru +9 May 9 - Tue May 30 Period for partial manual count of electronically counted ballots to begin not later than 72 hours after polls close and be completed by E Day +21st day.
-Note: Because the deadline falls on Sat and Mon is Memorial Day, the deadline moves to Tue.
-City Secretary 11.31 +3 thru +21 (+25) May 9- 17 Recommended period to complete report of early votes cast for each candidate or measure, by election precinct.
+Date Action By or With Whom Taken M § ED Interval 1 May 7 to Wed May 15 Recommended period to complete report of early votes cast for each candidate or measure, by election precinct.
 Note: must occur before canvass.
-City Secretary 11.04(b) +3 thru +11 May 9 - 17 Period for official canvass.
+City Secretary 11.04(b) +3 through +11 May 7 to Wed May 15 Period for official canvass.
 Note: Canvass may occur only if all FPCA ballots have been received, the EVBB has completed the count of provisional ballots, and there are no deficiencies in mailed ballot carrier envelopes (certain deficiencies can be cured up to 6th day after election day).
 The canvass period of even-numbered Novembers is 14 days long.
-Mayor (sets time) City Secretary (records results) City Council (takes action) 11.12 6.72 +3 thru +11 May 9 - 17 Recommended period after canvass to issue certificates of election and collect signed oath and anti-bribery statement.
-Note: If a recount is requested, documents are not issued until after the recount.
-Mayor 11.20 +3 thru +11 Thu May 11 LAST DAY to receive a ballot from outside the U.S., from a non-military voter, IF cancellation or receipt mark indicates ballot was placed for delivery by 7 p.m. on election day.
+QUORUM to canvass is 2.
+RECOUNTS: Petition is due 2 p.m.
+1st day (expedited) or 5 p.m.
+3rd day after canvass.
+NEW LAW (HB 5180, RS): Images of voted ballots or cast vote records must be made publicly available the day after the canvass.
+IF A RUNOFF (not a tie) is needed, order the runoff not later than 5 days after the canvass.
+It is recommended that the runoff be ordered and notice issued at the canvass meeting (which would require a normal quorum).
+Mayor (sets time) City Secretary (records results) City Council (takes action) 11.12 6.72 +3 through +11 May 7 to Wed May 15 After canvass, recommended period to issue certificates of election (SOS Form 23-1), official statement of elected officer (SOS Form 23-3), and oath of office (SOS Form 23-2).
+Note: If a recount is requested documents are not issued until after the recount.
+Mayor City Secretary 11.20 11.21 +3 through +11 May 7 to Tue May 28 Period for partial manual count of electronically counted ballots to begin not later than 72 hours after polls close and be completed by ED +21st day.
+Note: Because the deadline falls on Sat and Mon is Memorial Day, the deadline moves to Tue.
+City Secretary 11.31 +3 through +21 (+24) Thu May 9 LAST DAY to receive a ballot from military or non-military voters casting from outside the U.S. who submitted an ABBM, IF cancellation mark indicates ballot was placed for delivery by 7 p.m. on election day.
 City Secretary 9.50(b)(1) 9.68 11.02 +5